Untapped Talent

 First a confession.
 Last night I watched Project Runway.
 Girlfriends often force you into doing things you wouldn’t normally do (like shower) and this was no exception.
 I don’t like fashion and it doesn’t like me so we stay 50 yards apart at all times.
 I could go on and on about the lush tapestries and… nevermind, I’ve already run out of words to describe fashion, but I do have a point in all of this.
 A designer was dismissed because he didn’t do a great job sewing the garment he designed.

 Who cares if he can’t sew, if his designs are good then he will have a team or sewers, or better yet, a sweat shop.
-To penalize and dismiss him from the field for something as trivial as sewing ability is to only deprive the fashion world of his talent. → Mrs. Article, you’re trying to seduce me.
+To penalize and dismiss him from the field for something as trivial as sewing ability is to only deprive the fashion world of his talent.
+Of course, my girlfriend didn’t agree.
+She argued that it was part of the job and something a designer needed to know how to do. → Tokyo Xtreme Reader: Drift 2

 Gold Farmers: Destroying the Fun (and economy) of MMORPG’s